 Negroni Sbagliato

-This bartender is said to have substituted sparkling wine instead of the gin in a Negroni.
+This bartender is said to have substituted sparkling wine in a Negroni for the gin.

 Make a Negroni Sbagliato